 We have indicated the increasing numbers of inmates seeking protection and some of the reasons for this.
-We have also suggested that many of them may not

-\ We acknowledge that some inmates regard "programmes" as punishment and therefore would rather be idle than engage in what is to them "meaningless" activities.
-To such inmates, a protective custody unit, devoid of programmes, is a desirable place to be and an easy way to serve time. require protective custody.
-Nevertheless, at present the Penitentiary Service does not have a formal procedure whereby a decision to either grant or refuse protection is made and the review process for inmates already in protective custody appears to be rather cursory.
+We have also suggested that many of them may not require protective custody.
+Nevertheless, at present the Penitentiary Service does not have a formal procedure whereby a decision to either grant or refuse protection is made and the review process for immates already in protective custody appears to be rather cursory.
 Some institutions have developed their own screening procedure.
-For example, an inmate must ask for protection and, in some cases, must state his reasons in writing and identify the persons, if any, whom he fears.
+For example, an immate must ask for protection and, in some cases, must state his reasons in writing and identify the persons, if any, whom he fears.
 His request is then considered by the director or by a committee at a case conference.
 In either case, the final decision rests with the director.